Green's conjecture for general covers: Syzygy conjectures for general etale double covers

 admitting an admissible double cover $f:X_g \rightarrow C\cup_p E$, which can be viewed as a point in the boundary divisor $\pi^*(\Delta_1)\subset \rr_g$.
 Note that $f$ maps both copies $(C_i, p_i)$ isomorphically onto $(C, p)$.

 Theorem \ref{greencov} follows from the following computation coupled with an application of \cite{A-MRL}.
-The case of even $g$ is revelatory for understanding how the linear growth condition (\ref{lgc}) can be verified in order to (non-trivially) establish Green's conjecture for classes of curves of non-maximal Clifford index.
 Throughout the following proof we use the notation of \cite{EH} and assume some familiarity with the theory of limit linear series.
-In particular, we recall that if $l\in G^r_d(C)$ is a linear series on a smooth curve $C$ of genus $g$ and $p\in C$, then one defines the \emph{adjusted Brill-Noether number} $\rho(l):=\rho(g, r, d)-w^l(p)$, where $w^l(p)$ is the \emph{weight} of the point $p$ with respect to $l$. \begin{proposition} Let $[X_g\stackrel{f}\rightarrow C\cup E]\in \rr_{g}$ be the cover constructed above.
+In particular, we recall that if $l\in G^r_d(C)$ is a linear series on a smooth curve $C$ of genus $g$ and $p\in C$, then one defines the \emph{adjusted Brill-Noether number} $\rho(l):=\rho(g, r, d)-w^l(p)$, where $w^l(p)$ is the \emph{weight} of the point $p$ with respect to $l$.